stdcout1/sleekadthancsharp/README.md

   - Perhaps make it more customizable using a configuration file
 - Allow custom adthan voices and sounds
   - Maybe allow the code to accept .mp3
-- Finish the options menu
-  - I think then I will make first release
 - Finnaly, inshallah, fix lots of bugs and make a realease version.